allegro/blog/_posts/2022-12-13-provisioning-cloud-infrastructure.md

 We achieved that by packaging the deployment into a couple of simple, decoupled steps.
 We based the solution on an existing process for microservices, which should already look familiar to everyone at Allegro.
-We provide extensive documentation, support for all people that use our deployment process, and try to exhaustively test every change so that users can focus on what's important in their day to day tasks and think of Cloud as just another data center.
+We provide extensive documentation, support for all people that use our deployment process, and try to exhaustively test every change so that users can focus on what’s important in their day to day tasks and think of Cloud as just another data center.

 ## The Bad